TechnologyEnhancedLearning/TELBlazor/README.md

 	- **TELPackageSource** → https://nuget.pkg.github.com/TechnologyEnhancedLearning/index.json
 	- **LocalPackageSource** → e.g. C:\dev\LocalPackages (make sure folder exists)
 	- **NupkgOutputPath** → e.g. C:\dev\LocalPackages
-- Copy the `PackageSettings.props.local.template` file to `PackageSettings.props.local` in the solution root directory (make sure you have 'Show all files' option selected in the Solution Explorer)
-- Right click PackageSettings.props.local and open with xml editor or any preferred way of opening it
-- The following can be changed in System environment variables or PackageSetting.props.local variables can be changed but the latter is recommended.
-    - **UseTELBlazorComponentsProjectReference** set it true for faster development
-	- **TELBlazorPackageVersion** set it to a number higher than the production value and increase it every-time you want to produce and use the package locally if not using the project reference
-      - if this were set to auto increment to a file accessible by other projects that would be ideal
-	- **DisablePackageGeneration** we publish the package on build if this isnt flagged.
-Set it to true so you can build the solution without making the package
-		- You may want to build the solution without package generation, the TELBlazor.Components with package generation for example

 #### Create GitHub Personal Access Token (PAT) for remote package source